Frequently Asked Questions

 Q: Is the teaching/research assistantship position available if I am applying for a masters degree?

 A: Yes.
-The combination teaching/research assistantship is offered to all incoming biochemistry graduate students unless they bring their own funding.
+The combination teaching/research assistantship is offered to all regular admission incoming biochemistry graduate students unless they are admitted with their own funding.

 Application materials